.

 Environmental Committee:

-- Cllr M Frampton (Chair)
+- Cllr B Donnelly (Chair)

 - Cllr S Daly

-- Cllr S Golby
+- Cllr S Golby (tbc)

 Allotments Committee: